Bettina Berch

 You have been assigned to a panel on a particular theme, on a particular date.
 On that class day, everyone in the class (you included) has been assigned some basic readings.
 But the panel has some extra readings that they have prepared, to teach the class some new perspectives.
 (Please do NOT use panel time to repeat what everyone in the class has learned from doing the assigned homework.)

-Each panel has 2-3 topics listed, with your source material also listed.
+Each panel has 2-3 topics listed, with your source material listed.
 You pick ONE of these!
 You don’t duplicate!
-You USE the source material that’s indicated to prepare your presentation (not something you happened to find on the internet).
+You click on the source that’s provided to prepare your presentation (not something you just happened to find on the internet).
+If you did not sign up for your free Wall Street Journal subscription or the New York Times you may hit a paywall, so get your free subscription first.
+If you have trouble accessing other sources, let the professor know.

-Each panel relates to the theme of the class for that date.
+Each panel relates to the theme of the class for that date, which is why you cannot deliver your presentation on another day.
 Students will present for up to 5 minutes EACH, by sharing their screen with the rest of the class.
 You are free to make powerpoints or videos, or to give a short lecture.

-If you don’t do your panel presentation, you get a 0 (zero) for 15% of your total grade (unless you have spoken with the professor BEFORE that date and some alternative arrangement has been made).
+If you don’t do your panel presentation, you get a 0 (zero) for 15% of your total grade (unless you have spoken with the professor BEFORE that date and you’ve made an alternative arrangement).

 Do not ask to present your work a few days or weeks later—the class will have already moved on to other themes.
 If you have been assigned to a panel and you have not done the work, DO attend class anyway, so you don’t lose even more ground.